elugens/hello-javascript/docs/general-javascript-questions/js-classes/extend-native-built-in-classes.md

 ---

-### Explain the function and syntax of the Symbol.species accessor property?
+### Can you explain the function and syntax of the Symbol.species accessor property?

 <details>
   <summary><strong>View Answer:</strong></summary>